GWBasic/soft_matrix/README.md

 Please understand that:

-- You should use [Google](https://www.google.com/) or your favorite seach engine before asking for help.
+- You should use [Google](https://www.google.com/) or your favorite seach engine before asking for help; especially with issues releated to Git or Rust.
 - This is a hobby project; it may take me some time to respond.
 - I can not provide help with other audio processing tools, like sox.